What Was The Inspiration For 9takes?

 Finding a place to explore people’s similarities and differences

-I wanted to explore personality, specifically the Enneagram.
-I wanted to create a space where people could share their fears and motivations.
-I wanted to help people understand each other.
-I wanted to help other people who were fighting, like my wife and I. I wanted to create a place where people could openly share their opinions or takes.
+I wanted to explore personality — specifically the Enneagram.
+I wanted a space where people could share their fears, motivations, and how they actually communicate.
+I wanted to help couples like my wife and me stop talking past each other.